Appeon/.NET-DataStore-Razor-Example/DataStore-Example/README.md

 ##### Sample Project Structure

 The sample contains a Class Library (.Net Core) project.
-This project uses SqlModelMapper from [SnapObjects.Data](https://www.nuget.org/packages/SnapObjects.Data/), and is structured as follows.
+This project uses .NET DataStore from [SnapObjects.Data](https://www.nuget.org/packages/SnapObjects.Data/), and is structured as follows.

 ```
 |——Appeon.SnapObjectsDemo.Service.SqlServer Project implemented with SqlModelMapper